 - Breasts or thighs?
 You can use either boneless chicken breasts or chicken thighs, or throw some of each in all together!
 Thighs have a richer flavor, and breasts are leaner.
 You choose.

-How to shred Instant Pot Chicken Breasts:
+How to shred chicken:

 There are a couple ways to shred the chicken once it is cooked.
 Chicken breasts coming out of your pressure cooker are pretty much falling apart without you having to do anything, so you don’t need to get fancy.